NordicWayInterchange/interchange/deliveryChanges.md

   "status" : "CREATED"
 }
 ```
-This specifies that the endpoint to publish data on, is `amqps://myinterchange:5671` with endpoint name `sp1-1`
+This specifies that the endpoint to publish data on, is `amqps://myinterchange:5671` with endpoint name `del-123-3452345`
 Messages arriving on the endpoint is validated to match both the headers of the Capability it is matched with, and
 the selector of the Delivery.
+Non-valid messages will currently be dropped.